ahmedchtioui1920/cybersecurity-journey/day13_reporting_poc/practice_steps.md

 # Day 13 — PoC Practice: Public Directory Listing (Beginner)

 This practice file walks you step-by-step through **safe**, **read-only** actions to discover and document a public directory listing on a web server in a lab environment, and then produce a completed PoC report entry.
-Do **not** run these steps against systems you do not own or have explicit permission to test.

 ## Overview
 Goal: Find whether a target web server exposes a directory listing and document the finding into a beginner-friendly PoC.
 This exercise is entirely non-destructive and focuses on reconnaissance and documentation skills.